OyvindSabo/compendiums/01-introduction.md

 ### 1.3 Why we need to write parallel programs

-*"An efficient parallel implementation of a serial program may not be obtained by finding efficient parallelizations of each of its steps.
-Rather, the best parallelization may be obtained by stepping back and devising an entirely new algorithm."* - Peter Pacheco
+An efficient parallel implementation of a serial program might not be obtained by finding efficient parallelizations of each of its steps.
+Rather, the best parallelization might be obtained by stepping back and devising an entirely new algorithm.

 ## 2.1 Some Background

 ### 2.1.1 The von Neumann architecture
-*"The separation of memory and CPU is often called the **von Neumann bottleneck**, since the interconnect determines the rate at which instructions and data can be accessed."* - Peter Pacheco
+The separation of memory and CPU is often called the **von Neumann bottleneck**, since the interconnect determines the rate at which instructions and data can be accessed.

+## 2.2 Modifications to the von Neumann Model

+### 2.2.1 The basics of caching

+**Cache**\
+In general a cache is a collection of memory locations that can be accessed in less time than some other memory locations.

+The **CPU cache** is a collection of memory locations that the CPU can access more quickly than it can access main memory.

+**Cache eviction**\
+When more than one line in memory can be mapped to several different locations in a cache, we need to be able to decide which line in the cache should be replaced.
+The most commonly used scheme is called **least recently used**.
+The cache has a record of the relative order in which the blocks have been used, and the least recently used line is evicted and replaced by a new line from memory.

 ## 2.6 Performance